submerged-in-matrix/Semantic_models_for-MSE/README.md

 ## What This Does

-A neuro-symbolic pipeline combining a **hand-designed RDF ontology** with a **fine-tuned local LLM** (Llama 3.2 3B, LoRA) for ingestion and querying of semiconductor band-gap data.
+A neuro-symbolic pipeline combining a **hand-designed RDF ontology** with 2 **fine-tuned local LLMs** (Llama 3.2 3B, LoRA) for ingestion (parse_Lora) and querying (query_lora) of semiconductor band-gap data.
 The knowledge graph currently holds **~150,000 materials** (~999k triples) sourced from Materials Project via `mp-api`, featurized with `matminer`.

 ### Mode 1 — LLM-Assisted Ingestion

-Feed raw text — a URL, a paragraph, a lab notebook snippet — and the fine-tuned extraction model (`parse-lora`) pulls material entities, deduplicates against the existing graph, normalizes types, and produces clean RDF triples.
+Feed raw text — a URL, a paragraph from a pdf, or a random text — and the fine-tuned extraction model (`parse-lora`) pulls material entities, deduplicates against the existing graph, normalizes types, and produces clean RDF triples.

 ```
 Raw Text / URL  →  LLM extraction  →  Deduplication & Sanitization  →  Typed RDF Triples  →  KG
 ```

-> **Note:** PDF ingestion is not yet implemented despite appearing in earlier diagrams.
+> **Note:** PDF/image file ingestion is not yet implemented .
 Only plain text and URL (HTML via `requests` + `BeautifulSoup`) are currently supported.

 ### Mode 2 — Natural Language Querying